jnware7/Smile/README.md

 #Welcome to Smile!
-Smile is a quote sharing platform that makes you smile.
+Smile is a social network that allows users to share and like quotes.

-To start the app you'll need to install a few things.
+To start the app you'll need to install a few things and initialize the database.
 Lets start with the app itself which is located at:
 $ git clone https://github.com/jnware7/Smile.git

 Next we'll add the dependencies: <br>